-Information was provided for the 2019 staffing of the MPD.
-This information was gathered from the Police Chief's staffing memo and PowerPoint presentation, which can be found in Appendix B and Appendix E.
+Information was provided for the 2020 staffing of MPD.
+This information was gathered from a presentation by Laura Larsen of the Finance Department.
+This can be found in Appendix A: Police Budget Overview.

-There are 598.7 total MPD positions.
+There are 601.7 total MPD positions in 2020.

 - 119.7 Civilian Positions: These employees perform work relevant to the work required for trainings, record keeping, technology development, public records management, property, professional standards, internal affairs, finance, personnel, and facilities management.
-There is further information in Appendix H. - 483 Commissioned Positions: These employees perform police patrol, traffic enforcement, criminal investigative services, special operations, and staffing for community support services.
-Please note that there are 3 more police officer positions in the 2020 Adopted Budget than there were in 2019.
+There is further information in Appendix H. - 482 Commissioned Positions: These employees perform police patrol, traffic enforcement, criminal investigative services, special operations, and staffing for